-The less you print, the more readily available your information is from anywhere, anytime, and you won’t be calling in a maintenance company for your printer from time to time, purchasing ink cartridges or buying reams of paper.
-And a bonus of printing less paper is that you can be eco-friendlier.
+The less you print, the more readily available your information is from anywhere, anytime.
+And you won’t be calling in a maintenance company for your printer, purchasing ink cartridges or buying reams of paper as often.
+And a bonus of printing less paper is that you can be an eco-friendly childcare.
 Here’s a look at ways to save paper in your childcare center.

-Not only does invoicing cost you money in printing and mailing costs, but it is also a time-consuming activity that you can eliminate when you move it to a digital practice.
+Not only does invoicing cost you money in printing and mailing, but it is also a time-consuming activity that you can eliminate when you move it to a digital practice.
 Direct deposit enables you to charge parents based on scheduled intervals and eliminate the task of invoicing and printing.

 You need to keep your teachers, administrators, and parents on board with your events and activities, such as pajama day.
 After all, no one wants to show up in their pajamas on the wrong day.
 But printing off calendars and placing them in children’s backpacks are becoming antiquating and unnecessary.